w3ctag/promises-guide/README.md

 would fail.
 It would not return a promise, so calling `then` on the return value would fail.
 Even if we accounted for that, what if `synchronouslyOpenTheResource` threw an error?
 We would want that to result in an `"errored"` status, but without promise-calling, that would not be the case: the error would simply cause `resource.open` to exit.
 So you can see that promise-calling is quite helpful here.

+### environment.ready

+environment.ready is a property that signals when some part of some environment becomes "ready," e.g. a DOM document.
+It illustrates how to appeal to environmental asynchrony.

+1. Let `Environment.ready` be a new promise.
+1. Asynchronously wait for one of the following to become true:
+    1. When/if the environment becomes ready, resolve `Environment.ready` with **undefined**.
+    1. When/if the environment fails to load, reject `Environment.ready` with an **Error** instance explaining the load failure.

 ### addBookmark ( )

 `addBookmark` is a function that requests that the user add the current web page as a bookmark.
-It's drawn from some iterative design work in [#85](https://github.com/domenic/promises-unwrapping/issues/85).
+It's drawn from some iterative design work in [#85](https://github.com/domenic/promises-unwrapping/issues/85) and illustrates a more real-world scenario of appealing to environmental asynchrony, as well as immediate rejections.

 1. If this method was not invoked as a result of explicit user action, return a promise rejected with a new `DOMException` whose name is `"SecurityError"`.
 1. If the document's mode of operation is standalone, return a promise rejected with a new `DOMException` whose name is `"NotSupported"`.
 1. Let _promise_ be a new promise.
 1. Let _info_ be the result of getting a web application's metadata.
+1. Run the following steps asynchronously:
     1. Using _info_, and in a manner that is user-agent specific, allow the end user to make a choice as to whether they want to add the bookmark.
         1. If the end-user aborts the request to add the bookmark (e.g., they hit escape, or press a "cancel" button), reject _promise_ with a new `DOMException` whose name is `"AbortError"`.
         1. Otherwise, resolve _promise_ with **undefined**.
 1. Return _promise_.